MicrosoftLearning/mslearn-knowledge-mining/Instructions/Labs/04-exercise-enrich-cognitive-custom-classes.md

     title: 'Enrich a cognitive search index with custom classes'
 ---

+# Enrich a cognitive search index with custom classes

 You've built a search solution and now want to add Azure AI Services for language enrichments to your indexes.

 :::image type="content" source="../media/04-media/exercise-overview.png" alt-text="A diagram showing the components of this exercise.
 Azure Cognitive Search, Azure AI Language, and a Function App." border="false":::